impostorsguides/impostorsguides.github.io/rbenv/part-2/2-n-content.md

 }
 ```

 Here we create a `.ruby-version` file and set its contents equal to `1.2.3`.
-We then run the `rbenv local` command without any arguments and assert a) that the command exited successfully, and b) that its printed output was the contents of the file we just created.
+We then run the `rbenv local` command without any arguments and assert that:

+- the command exited successfully, and
+- its printed output was the contents of the file we just created.

+#### When a local version exists in the parent dir

 Next test: